marshallswain/feathers-pinia/docs/setup/vite.md

 ## 1. Feathers Client

 The first step is to setup a Feathers Client.
-While Feathers-Pinia v2 is not limited to only working with Feathers API servers, its primary focus is still connectivity with Feathers.

 The new [FeathersJS v5 Dove CLI](https://feathersjs.com/guides/cli/index.html) now creates [a fully-typed Feathers Client](https://feathersjs.com/guides/cli/client.html) for you.
 The next examples shows what it looks like to use the